Flink, the Berlin-based grocery delivery startup that operates its own ‘dark stores’, raises $52M – TechCrunch

 “Getting all your groceries, and not only convenience items but also your fresh herbs, your fruits, your bread… in less than 10 minutes is truly a wow experience,” she tells me.
 “I’m incredibly impressed with what the Flink team has achieved to date in this very fast-moving industry.
 I’m not sure I’ve seen such a rapid growth, or clean and strategic approach before.
 Their deep understanding of the core market dynamics is what will make them succeed”.

-Schultz also argues that existing supermarket infrastructure can’t deliver on express grocery shopping and that large incumbent don’t have the skillset or agility to build on-demand groceries.
+Schultz also argues that existing supermarket infrastructure can’t deliver on express grocery shopping and that large incumbents don’t have the skillset or agility to build on-demand grocery.
 “Instant delivery requires the build out of new infrastructure (micro-warehouses, hub & spoke) as well as a fully vertically integrated approach,” she adds.

 Meanwhile, the new financing will be used to expand further within Germany and into additional European markets this year.
 “In Q2 2021, Flink will roll out its first stores in the Netherlands and France, beginning in cities like Amsterdam and Paris,” says the 120-person company.